Usage examples

 • info (long_tailed_distrib) column: x1 the distribution for 'column: x1' has 'long tails'

-• experimental (negative_values) column: x1 found values smaller than 0 in 'column: x1'
+• info (negative_values) column: x1 found negative values in 'column: x1'

 Linting with config.toml context